michigan-musicer/michigan-musicer.github.io/_posts/2024-01-17-hfhd-for-potential-interviewees.md

   - falcon-dragon
 ---

 An explanation of a Chinese-American's personal project in Poland.
-This is intended to be a formal overview with information for potential interviewees.
+This is intended to be a semi-formal overview with information for potential interviewees.

 ## Introduction